modmore/docs/en/01_Commerce/v1/50_Modules/TimeSlots/index.md

 It can be installed for free through the modmore package provider and is covered by standard support.

-**The Time Slots extension is currently in private beta and expected to be more widely released in a matter of days.
-Thank you for your patience.
-If you wish to join the beta, please email support@modmore.com.**

 [TOC]

 ## Installation